 Q: I'd like to bring a friend who is not a member with me to the clinic.
 Am I allowed to do so?

-A: The friend needs to be an LPGA Amateur member or be in the process of becoming a member.
-Participation in LPGA Amateur Clinics is for LPGA Amateur members.
+A: The friend needs to be an LPGA Amateurs member or be in the process of becoming a member.
+Participation in LPGA Amateurs clinics is for LPGA Amateurs members.
 We always welcome new members!

 Q: How often are clinics given?